Alek Thomas Player Props: Diamondbacks vs. Rays

 Alek Thomas At The Plate

-- Thomas has eight doubles, two triples, three home runs and eight walks while batting .225.
+- Thomas is batting .226 with eight doubles, two triples, three home runs and eight walks.

-- In 46.5% of his 43 games this season, Thomas has picked up at least one hit.
-He's also had eight multi-hit games.

-- In three games this season, he has homered (7.0%, and 2% of his trips to the dish).
+- In 6.8% of his games this season, he has homered, and 1.9% of his trips to the plate.

-- He has scored in 16 of 43 games this season, and more than once 4 times.
+- He has scored in 17 games this year (38.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.